pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 Pulumi stores metadata about your infrastructure so that it can manage your cloud resources.
 This metadata is called _state_.
 Each [stack](/docs/intro/concepts/stack/) has its own state, and state is how Pulumi knows when and how to create, read, delete, or update cloud resources.

 Pulumi stores state in a _backend_ of your choosing.
 A backend is an API and storage endpoint used by the CLI to coordinate updates, and read and write stack state whenever appropriate.
-Backend options include the Pulumi Service, an easy-to-use, secure, and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to simple object storage in AWS S3, Microsoft Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or a local filesystem.
+Backend options include the Pulumi Cloud, an easy-to-use, secure, and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to simple object storage in AWS S3, Microsoft Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or a local filesystem.

-The default experience is to use the hosted Pulumi Service, which takes care of the state and backend details for you.
-Conversely, when using cloud storage or a local filesystem as your backend, you gain control over where your state is located at the expense of having to handle security, state management, auditing, and other concerns the Pulumi Service would otherwise handle for you.
+The default experience is to use the hosted Pulumi Cloud, which takes care of the state and backend details for you.
+Conversely, when using cloud storage or a local filesystem as your backend, you gain control over where your state is located at the expense of having to handle security, state management, auditing, and other concerns the Pulumi Cloud would otherwise handle for you.

 > Pulumi state does not include your cloud credentials.
-Credentials are kept local to your client &mdash; wherever the CLI runs &mdash; even when using the managed Pulumi Service backend.
+Credentials are kept local to your client &mdash; wherever the CLI runs &mdash; even when using the managed Pulumi Cloud backend.
 Pulumi _does_ store configuration and secrets, but encrypts those secrets using your chosen encryption provider.
 To learn more, see [Configuration and Secrets](/docs/intro/concepts/secrets/).

 ## Deciding On a State Backend

 Pulumi supports two classes of state backends for storing your infrastructure state:

-- **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
+- **Service**: a managed cloud experience using the online or self-hosted Pulumi Cloud application
 - **Self-Managed**: a manually managed object store, including AWS S3, Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or your local filesystem

 Pulumi's SDK works great with all backends, although some details differ between them.